 We grown-ups love our charcuterie boards!
 But stinky blue cheese, spicy meats, and Kalamata olives aren’t always at the top of every toddler’s list of favorite foods.

-So I built a kids charcuterie board, modeled after the popular Thanksgiving Charcuterie Board from a few years back, that is packed with my children’s favorite foods!
+So I had the idea of a kids charcuterie board, modeled after the popular Thanksgiving Charcuterie Board from a few years back, that is packed with my children’s favorite foods!

-This board would be great for a family-friendly party or a special occasion snack.
+This board for kids would be great for a family-friendly party or after school snack.

 Kids Charcuterie Board

 I started the planning process by making a list of all the kid-friendly foods I could think of, making sure to include a variety of food categories and flavors: sweet, salty, crunchy, fresh, dried, dippy.

 Some kids love cheese and some kids love cucumbers, and there is a little bit of everything involved!
 Most of the ingredients I would consider healthy.
 I added the chocolatey trail mix and animal crackers to lure them in!
 Super fun : )

 Kids love animal crackers, but you could use any of the alphabet-shaped cookies too!

 I picked up a few extra fresh ingredients from the store, but most of them came directly from our pantry.
 Snacks are more fun when presented in colorful ways, amiright?

 I shopped at stores and my pantry for a mix.
 I focused on fresh fruits and vegetables, added some proteins, kid friendly cheeses, and whole grain crackers, and filled in the cracks with trail mix, raisins, and Goldfish!